thalescomp/Project-Descriptions-for-Review/DevOps/P0_Improvement_Plan.md

 Your document must be submitted in **Markdown format**.
 Markdown uses a plaintext file and the `.md` file extension to generate a document that renders attractively in a web browser.
 This document is itself written in Markdown.
 If you don't know Markdown, rest assured that it's quite easy.
 A [handy online tutorial](http://www.markdowntutorial.com/) promises to teach you all you need to know about Markdown in ten minutes.

-You can download a template (ADD LINK) that you can use to create your Improvement Plan.
+You can download a [template](P0_Template.md) that you can use to create your Improvement Plan.
 The template is already in Markdown and has space for you to provide your answers.
 Many text editors allow you to edit, save, and preview Markdown documents.
 For example:

 * [BBEdit](http://www.barebones.com/products/bbedit/), a Mac-only application, does so natively
 * [SublimeText](https://www.sublimetext.com/), for both Mac and Windows, has [extensions](https://www.macstories.net/roundups/sublime-text-2-and-markdown-tips-tricks-and-links/) that provide the preview functionality.

 You can find other Markdown editors on the web.
-Or you could use any text editor to generate the Markdown document, and any modern web browser to open the document for a preview.
+Or you could use any text editor to generate the Markdown template, and any modern web browser to open the document for a preview.

 ## Assessment and Submission Details